 - Prototyping – Add interactivity to mockups by stitching screens together for basic prototypes or adding animations/interactions for advanced prototypes.

-- Development — Code in language of choice to turn the prototype into the final product.
+- Development handoff – The engineering team receive a prototype in order to turn it into the final product.

 But with the popularization of new ideas such as Lean UX and rapid prototyping, plus the school of thought that wants to get into coding as quickly as possible, this traditional sequential method is becoming outdated.

 Benefits of Rapid Prototyping